open-esq/regulationcrowdfunding/corporate_form.md

 #### Validation Token

 In order to accept an incoming transfer of Primal Token, an Ethereum address must have a Validation Token.
-The Validation Token must verify that the owner of the Ethereum address has submitted his/her name and physical address so that it can be recorded onto Primal ETH's corporate ledger.
-The Token must also be non-transferable so that another unregistered address cannot use it to purchase our stock.
+The Validation Token must verify that the owner of the Ethereum address has submitted his/her name and mailing address so that it can be recorded onto Primal ETH's corporate ledger.
+The Token must also be non-transferable so that another unregistered ETH address cannot use it to purchase our stock.

 Ideally, the corporate ledger would be updated automatically.
 Here is an example of what our ledger should reflect: